It is the fastest three hours in media, and we are smack dam almost in the middle of it.

 Exactly.

-I don't regrudge anyone for that.
+I don't begrudge anyone for that.

 But there are established rules, procedures, a volume of law, probably second only to what?

-I mean, to you know, tax law, you know, when it comes to immigration.
+I mean, to, you know, tax law, you know, when it comes to immigration.

 I mean, it's all there.